hush-shell/hush/book/src/intro/control-flow.md

 end
 ```

 As they are expressions, they will evaluate to whatever is the value resulting in the last statement of the executed block.
-If the `else` block is ommited and the condition evaluates to `false`, the expression will result in `nil`.
+If the `else` block is omitted and the condition evaluates to `false`, the expression will result in `nil`.

 ```hush
 let condition = false